wp-plugins/sphere-related-content/readme.txt

 Tags: Related Content, Sphere, SphereIt Widget
 Contributors: Watershed Studio LLC, Matthias Bauer

 The Sphere Related Content plug-in displays an icon link at the end of your blog posts.
-When a reader clicks on the icon link, we find blog and media articles related to your blog posts.
-See it in action on over 1 billion article pages on popular blogs and media sites like the New York Times and GigaOm.
-The Sphere Related Content plug-in works best on topics that are being actively discussed in the blogosphere and news media.
+When a reader clicks on the icon link, Sphere finds blog posts and media articles related to your content.
+See it in action on over 1 billion article pages on popular blogs and media sites like the WSJ, New York Times, All Things D and TechCrunch.
+Our plug-in works best on English language blog posts and topics that are being actively discussed in the blogosphere.
 If you're one of those truly eccentric bloggers, well, proceed with caution :)

 == Installation ==